top of page

 1. Personal data that we process

-The following list explains the types of data we collect and the legal basis, under current
+The following list explains the types of data we collect and the legal basis, under current data protection legislation, on which this data is processed.

 Purpose: Applying for a grant